LimberDuck/limberduck.org/docs/index.rst

    :alt: LimberDuck nessus-file-analyzer logo
    :width: 80px
    :align: left
-   :target: projects/nessus-file-analyzer
+   :target: nessus-file-analyzer

 This is a |GUI| tool that allows you to analyze nessus files containing the results of scans performed by using *Nessus* or *Tenable.sc* by © Tenable, Inc. used for |VA| [2]_ process.

-:doc:`read more <projects/nessus-file-analyzer/index>`
+:doc:`read more <nessus-file-analyzer/index>`

 ----